hrhwilliams/EECS348_Lab-7-template/README.md

 get immediate feedback on your code's correctness before you submit it.

 > [!CAUTION]
-> Passing the tests does not imply you have completed the assignment.
+> Passing the test suite does not imply that you are done with the assignment.
-> You will still have to make a main function that answers all questions;
-> the tests here only check that the implementation of any functions you may
-> write for the assignment behave correctly.
+> Make sure to read the assignment instructions to see what you still need to
+> get done after the tests pass.

 ## To begin

 ### Forking

 Create a [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo)
-of this repository and clone it locally.
+of this repository by clicking the fork button in the top right.
+You will be prompted to change the name, which you should do so to differentiate it from the template.
+After doing this, you then can clone the new repository locally and begin working.

 ![image](img/fork.png)

 ### Enabling the workflow

-To enable the Github Action workflow for googletest, you will have to go to the actions tab and click enable actions in your fork.
+To get the test suite to run when you make pushes to your repository, you will have to enable the Github Action workflow.
+Go to the actions tab in your repository and click the green button to enable the test suite to run.
+The next time you make a push to your repository, the tests will run and report the results back to you in the actions tab.

 ![image](img/actions.png)